-The purpose of our study is to identify the potential of popular media as platforms for spreading ideas or facts, their ability to attract the attention of the audience to their content in the Internet net and provoke online (and eventually offline) discussion.
+The purpose of our study is to identify the potential of popular media as platforms for spreading ideas or facts, their ability to attract the attention of the audience to their content and provoke online (and eventually offline) discussion.

 Adherence to journalistic standards, analysis of the content, business-models, ownership and financial performance of the media were not taken into account, although they undoubtedly affect the reputation and efficiency of the media platforms.